-RECONCILIATION OF THE STATEMENT OF GOVERNMENTAL FUND REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES
+RECONCILIATION OF THE STATEMENT OF GOVERNMENTAL FUND REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES

-Net Change in Fund Balance - Governmental Fund \$ (4) 12,905) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Governmental Fund \$ (2,177,604) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital outlay Depreciation expense Excess of capital outlay over depreciation expense \$ 391,878 (196,192) 19 95,686 The net effect of miscellaneous transactions involving capital assets, such as dispositions, impairments and donations, is to decrease net position.
-(9,232) Prepaid expenses reported in governmental activities are not financial resources and therefore are not reported to the governmental fund.
-Decrease in prepaid insurance 18,506) Change in Net Position of Governmental Activities \$ (24 44,957)
+Capital outlay Depreciation expense \$ 2,399,461 (220,625) 2,178,836 The net effect of miscellaneous transactions involving capital assets, such as dispositions, impairments and donations, is to decrease net position.
+(91,499) The repayment of the principal of long-term debt consumes the current financial resources of governmental funds, the transaction, however, has no effect on net position.
+545,000 Some revenues and expenses reported in the Statement of Activities do not provide or require the use of current financial resources and, therefore, are not reported as revenues or expenditures in the governmental funds.
+Decrease in accrued interest payable 1,544 Some expenditures reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Increase in prepaid insurance 1,012 Decrease in compensated absences payable 727 Change in Net Position of Governmental Activities \$ 458,016 See notes to financial statements

-STATEMENT OF GOVERNMENTAL FUND REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND
+STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL -GENERAL FUND